By Cat, June 2007; updated May 2019, May 2021

 Note that the main active substance in willow bark is salicylic acid; that may sound familiar because the main ingredient in aspirin is a synthetic form, acetyl-salicylic acid, made by modifying the natural salicylic acid so Bayer could patent it.

-- Spore Restore (Mercola brand): I started this in March 2017, alternating with You Theory (see next), when I stopped Prescript Assist.
-1 capsule per day, taken with a meal, includes 3 Bacillus species and 1 Pediococus species, 140 mg; and an Organic mushroom blend, 200 mg.
-See iHerb code MCL-01885 for more info.
-I like this combination, even though it is quite expensive.
+- Spore Restore (Mercola brand): I started this in March 2017 when I stopped Prescript Assist.
+1 capsule per day, taken with a meal.
+Includes 3 Bacillus species and 1 Pediococus species, 140 mg; and an Organic mushroom blend, 200 mg.
+See iHerb code MCL-01885

 - You Theory Spore Probiotic: I started this in April 2017, alternating with Mercola’s Complete Spore Restore (see previous).
 2 capsules per day includes Triphala blend (1,000 mg) and 3 Bacillus species, (total 6 billion CFU), same as those in Complete Spore Restore (previous).
 See iHerb code YOU-00722 for more info.
 I like that it contains the Ayurvedic Triphala blend, and only 3 probiotic species.

 Probiotic supplements, other

 - Complete Probiotics (Mercola brand, iherb MCL-01317): I added this to my rotation regimen in March 2017, when I’m taking Mercola’s Spore Restore, as 1 capsule daily (before breakfast); however, I stopped taking it in 2021.
 It provides 270 mg of a combination of 6 Lactobacillus species, 3 Bifidobacterium species, and Streptococcus thermophilus.